elli95/Portfolio/README.md

 4. Push to the Branch (`git push origin feature/NewFeature`)
 5. Open a Pull Request

-If you encounters any issues feel free to post a new post on the issues tab.
+If you encounter any issues feel free to post a new post on the issues tab.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>